 This is one of our most frequently asked questions.
-Click here for details or scroll down.
+Scroll down for 2021 pricing.
+Click here for details of how we price.

-Updated 2020: An approximate guide for typical Christmas tree prices sorted by species and height is as follows.
+Updated 2021: An approximate guide for typical Christmas tree prices sorted by species and height (in feet) is as follows.
 Please keep in mind that prices can vary outside of these estimates.

 Please follow our recommended care and precaution measures below to help ensure a beautiful tree that stays fresh.